The lost wax glass sculpture process…

 This business is never over!
 Thank goodness!

 This piece has a storied past.
 Back around 2003, I was commissioned to create a memorial baptismal font for a church in Gahanna, Ohio.
 The design was inspired by the Winged Victory and I named my piece Gabriella.

 I always liked the design and thought I would try downsizing it to a hand held size and casting it in glass.
 Unfortunately, the first attempt failed.
 The mold blew out during the firing process.
 Well, I still want this design and sculpted it again.
 Watch this space!

 In keeping with the “winged” theme, the design for Raptor landed on my mind one morning when I woke up.
 These are the design ideas I feel compelled to execute.
 The balance of this piece is real challenging.
 Wish me luck!

-In case you are wondering, these four pieces will be part of the Small Treasures group and will be fired in the kiln together.
-Ah!
-Yes!
+In case you are wondering, these three pieces will be part of the Small Treasures group and will be fired in the kiln together.
+Ah, yes!
 It may save time and money on the one hand, but it increases risk and my stress level on the other.